baevelchu/baevelchu/README.md

 ## 📫 Let's Connect

-If you're interested in collaboration, freelance projects, or full-time opportunities, feel free to reach out through LinkedIn.
+If you're interested in collaboration, freelance projects, or full-time opportunities, feel free to reach out through LinkedIn or visit my portfolio website.